AdrianGHub/short-bio/README.md

 PS 😉

-In my spare time I'm also in love with powerlifting 🏋️‍♀️ ukulele rythms 🎸 and cooking🥧
+In my spare time I'm also in love with powerlifting 🏋️‍♀️ ukulele rhythms 🎸 and cooking🥧